The U.S. built a hospital for Iraqi children with cancer. Corruption ravaged it.

 Once the medicines arrive in Iraq, a network of middlemen brings them to market.
 According to doctors and pharmacists, companies offer commissions and bribes to often poorly paid medical professionals to prescribe the contraband drugs.
 “The system is so organized that we rank our doctors by A, B and C grades,” said one importer, who works for a private company in Baghdad.

 “We start them with anywhere from 50 cents to 15 dollars for each prescription, and then there are perks.
-The C and B grade doctors might get a paid holiday to Turkey.
-An A+ doctor might get one to Europe,” the importer said.
+The C- and B-grade doctors might get a paid holiday to Turkey.
+An A-plus doctor might get one to Europe,” the importer said.

 Iraqi Prime Minister Mustafa al-Kadhimi has vowed to limit smuggling by redeploying forces and replacing senior officials at key border points.

 But an official from the state agency that regulates pharmaceuticals said the government will be hard-pressed to stop smuggling operations because they are so profitable.
 “Believe me, this is a big mafia,” he said.
-“The result is that we are giving people medicine, but we don’t know the quality, so we even know whether it’s effective or safe.”
+“The result is that we are giving people medicine but we don’t know the quality, so we don’t even know whether it’s effective or safe.”

 As he spoke during an interview, his phone rang.
 He said the caller was a politician, asking for kickbacks from a shipment.